 Chess if offered both as an after-school program and a lunch hour program for students in Grades 2 – 8.
 It is a teaching program that combines educational and social activities.
 Members come to play, to learn, and to teach.
 The players — no matter what their level of skill, experience, or age — come together to play chess.
 The rivalries are friendly; the friendships are competitive.
 Tournament participation is encouraged.
 There is an additional fee for chess classes.

-Students from Pre-Kindergarten to Grade 8 are offered a variety of age appropriate extracurricular classes, including Science, Dance, Sports, Cooking, Arts & Crafts, Yoga, Photography, and Drama.
-Faculty in all three divisions conduct these classes for an additional fee which they determine at the time of enrollment.
+Students from Kindergarten to Grade 8 are offered a variety of age appropriate extracurricular classes, including Science, Dance, Sports, Robotics, Cooking, Arts & Crafts, Yoga, Photography, and Drama.
+Faculty in the Upper and Lower Schools conduct these classes for an additional fee which they determine at the time of enrollment.
 A catalog of offered classes and registration instructions will be provided prior to the start of each semester.

 The Epiphany Summer Camp for children in Pre-K – 3rd Grade runs for 6 weeks from 9:00 to 4:00pm.
 The campers go on field trips around New York City twice a week on an air-conditioned school bus.
 Some of the exciting trips are : The Hall of Science, the Brooklyn Children’s Museum, Victorian Gardens and Bowling!
 The other three days the campers visit local sprinkler parks near camp, do arts & crafts, and play games – indoors and out.
 We even have our own sprinkler and wading pools in the schoolyard!